 oRationale: To clearly communicate safety requirements to all competitors and crew members before they launch.

-Phase 4: Patrol Boat and Race Box Activation
+Phase 4: Patrol Boat and Race Box Activation (OOD)

 (Timeline: 45-60 Minutes Before Start)